rayqu1126/SFV_ROM/README.md

 - Open **`SFVM3D_burgers.m`**, where the initial condition is defined by default.
 - Vary `Ny` from 4 to 64 and run the code **before** the ROM stage.
   The relative difference between the two reconstruction methods will be displayed automatically.
-- To measure runtime, uncomment the following lines:
+- To measure runtime, uncomment and run the following lines:
   ```matlab
   % f1 = @() ode45(@(t,U) rhs_3D_burgers_state(t,U,params), tspan, ics, options);
   % timeit(f1)